elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 ## Multi alias/import/require/use

-It is possible to alias, import or require multiple modules at once.
+It is possible to `alias`, `import`, `require`, or `use` multiple modules at once.
 This is particularly useful once we start nesting modules, which is very common when building Elixir applications.
 For example, imagine you have an application where all modules are nested under `MyApp`, you can alias the modules `MyApp.Foo`, `MyApp.Bar` and `MyApp.Baz` at once as follows:

 ```elixir
 alias MyApp.{Foo, Bar, Baz}